Treefrog/Handbook/Manual/AccessibilityStandards.md

 # Accessibility in Employment Standards

-> The Rule of Thumb

-*We are committed to excellence in serving all people with disabilities throughout the employment life cycle.*
+> Treefrog is committed to excellence in serving all people with disabilities throughout the employment life cycle.

 ### STATEMENT OF COMMITMENT: